Mark DiVecchio's O-Gauge Train Layouts

 If you don't see any WTIU listed, press the [Scan] button.

 All of the available WTIU will show up in the list box.
-If there is only one, RTC will select it automatically.
-If there are many, select the correct one.

 The WTIU identifies itself as "mthdcs-XXXX" where the "XXXX" is a four digit hex number.
 The ".local" just indicates that it is my local WiFi network.